Arlodotexe/strix-music/docs/get-started/installation.md

 # Installation sources

 ### Direct from NuGet
-This option is recommend when available.
+This option is recommended when available.
 The latest versions are automatically published to [nuget.org](https://www.nuget.org/packages/StrixMusic.Sdk/).

 If you have NuGet configured as a package source, you can use any of the above installation methods with no additional work.